Accommodation supplements for residential aged care services 065-13040010

 The calculation of the supported resident ratio compares the number of supported care recipients residing in the residential aged care service to the total number of care recipients.

-This calculation is used to determine when the maximum rate of accommodation supplement is used and to calculate the amount payable to aged care services, before a care recipient’s contribution amount is taken into account.
+The calculation is used to determine when the maximum rate of accommodation supplement is used.
+This calculates the amount payable to aged care services, before a care recipient’s contribution is considered.

-From 1 October 2022, the 40% supported resident ratio was simplified so that the 25% reduction is calculated over a calendar month rather than on individual days.
+From 1 October 2022, the 40% supported resident ratio was simplified.
+The 25% reduction is now calculated over a calendar month instead of on individual days.

-Up to 30 September 2022, aged care services must have had over 40% supported care recipients in care on any day to get the full accommodation supplement amount.
+Up to 30 September 2022, aged care services must have had over 40% supported care recipients in care on any day to receive the full accommodation supplement.

 If the aged care service did not meet the 40% supported resident ratio on any day, the maximum rate of accommodation supplement payable was reduced by 25% on each day the service did not meet the ratio.